 The Nasdaq rules applicable to U.S. companies require a majority of the board of directors to be comprised of Independent Directors.
 Independence is defined by various criteria, including the absence of a material relationship between the director and the listed company.
 This is not required by the laws of the Cayman Islands.
 While our directors meet the qualification requirements of Cayman corporate law, we do not believe that a majority of our directors would be considered independent under the Nasdaq test for director independence.
-Currently, two of our directors, Ali Mazanderani and Roberto Moses Thompson Motta, are independent.
-Within one year of the date of our initial public offering, three of our six directors are expected to be independent.
-We intend to appoint one additional independent board member within one year following our initial offering.
+Currently, three of our directors, Ali Mazanderani, Roberto Moses Thompson Motta and Silvio Jose Morais, are independent.